-In 2017 connoisseurs of great Rum can rejoice in the rebirth of MOKO RUM.
-Philippe Peyrat and his children, Clémence and Edouard—the direct descendants of Ernest Lasserre—are using their long experience in wines and spirits to resurrect MOKO, updating the methods used by their forebears in the creation of great Rum.
+In 2017, connoisseurs of great rum rejoiced in the rebirth of MOKO RUM by Philippe Peyrat and his children, Clémence and Edouard – direct descendants of Ernest Lasserre.
+The family are using their extensive experience in wines and spirits to resurrect MOKO, updating the methods used by their forebears to further elevate the brand.

-The amber-colored hues, the nose offers delicate notes of exotic fruits, coconut and toasted almonds.
-The mouth roundness reveals a pleasant sensation of freshness.
+• The amber-coloured hues, the nose offers delicate notes of exotic fruits, coconut and toasted almonds

-Combine 40ml of Moko Rum Caribbean, 100ml of orange juice, 20ml of lemon juice, splash of grenadine syrup.
+Combine 40ml of MOKO Caribbean Rum, 100ml of orange juice, 20ml of lemon juice and a splash of grenadine syrup.

-Pour out into whiskey tumbler with ice.
+Pour into a whisky tumbler with ice.
 Garnish with orange and lemon slices and a cinnamon stick.